damiencorpataux/nolog/README.md

 ```

 # Name
-Because it is developed lurking at logstash, a nice name would be logpystash *(as in pistache nuts)*
+Because it is developed lurking at logstash, a nice name would be logpystash (as in pistache nuts).

+Also, this software could be named pype, because it is in fact a *python pipe* engine.